Stade du Hameau: Stadium name

-The stadium has known different names during its history.
-Inaugurated in 1949 as stade olympique du Hameau, the stadium was renamed Colonel de Fornel Stadium in honour of its creator in 1957.
-However, the name Stade du Hameau is the most frequently used.
+Stade du Hameau has undergone various name changes throughout its history.
+Initially inaugurated as the Stade Olympique du Hameau in 1949, it was later renamed the Colonel de Fornel Stadium in honor of its creator in 1957.
+However, the name most commonly used for the stadium is Stade du Hameau.

-In 2009, the President of Section Paloise Bernard Pontneau and Mayor Martine Lignières-Cassou investigated the possibility of naming the stadium after French international player and administrator Robert Paparemborde, who had died in 2001.
-Lignières-Cassou said "I have only one wish, that this stadium will live up to the ambitions of the professional club and that its renovation will be completed by the emblematic name of Paparemborde".
+In 2009, Bernard Pontneau, President of Section Paloise, and Martine Lignières-Cassou, who was the Mayor of Pau at the time, explored the possibility of renaming the stadium in memory of the late French international player and Section legend, Robert Paparemborde, who had died in 2001.
+Lignières-Cassou expressed her desire, stating, "I have only one wish, that this stadium will live up to the ambitions of the professional club and that its renovation will be completed under the emblematic name of Paparemborde."